12AT7

 An Electro-Harmonix 12AT7.
 This is the "house brand" of New Sensor Corp.

-Three 12AT7s
+Two 12AT7s

 It is interesting that the Russian tube is labeled both 12AT7W and 6201, because you don't normally see these together.
 They designate a higher quality ruggedized military version of the tube, used in mobile, aircraft and missile applications.
 The 6201 is resistant to impacts, acceleration, vibration, drastic changes in temperature and cycling on and off.
-Do you think the Russian 12AT7W conforms to this standard?
+Do you think the Russian 6201 conforms to this standard?

 Russian 12AT7 tested

 The first triode had a mutual conductance of 4000 micromhos, which is perfect.
 The second triode tested at 2400.
 I sent it back and asked for a tested tube as a replacement.
 Both triodes of the replacement tested about 3400.
+The American Tung-Sol tested 4200 / 3900.

 When questioning the poor test results, a link in the reply pointed to a spec sheet put out by New Sensor Corp.
 It states the amplification factor, or gain, of the tube is 45.
 (An actual 12AT7 has a gain of 60.)
 It doesn't show what the tube test results should be, and because the spec sheet doesn't list the plate resistance you can't calculate the gain to verify it's really 45.
 Additionally, the tube is physically larger than a vintage 12AT7, and the dimensions on the spec sheet are incorrect.